Top 15 Automated API Testing Tools 2025

 9. Karate DSL (Best for Cucumber-style BDD API testing with minimal code)

-This new open-sourced API testing tool assists users in creating scenarios for API-based BDD tests simply without writing definition steps.
-Indeed, KarateDSL creates those definitions itself, thus users can quickly kickstart the API testing.
+This open-source API testing tool helps users create scenarios for API-based BDD tests without writing definition steps.
+KarateDSL automatically generates the step definitions, allowing teams to quickly start API testing.

 Feature highlights:

-• Run a test and generate reports likewise to any standard Java project
+- Run tests and generate reports like any standard Java project

-The latest revision, Karate UI 1.3.0, allows for Java 8 and introduces a slew of new features, including redesigned HTML reports, call-Single-Cache, Karate Robot Windows for Windows Desktop app automation, and enhanced tree walking in UI Tests.
-Also, Karate UI allows you to write tests in any language that can handle HTTP, JSON, or XML.
+The latest revision, Karate UI 1.3.0, supports Java 8 and includes redesigned HTML reports, call-Single-Cache, Karate Robot for Windows desktop automation, and improved UI Test tree walking.
+Karate UI lets you write tests in any language able to handle HTTP, JSON, or XML.

 Pricing: Free